f3oall/awesome-notifications/docs/docs/migrations/from-2-to-3.md

 You can consider use of new internal method named `_addPopup()`

+## Design
+Make sure that new design is applicable for your app.
+Otherwise consider using of old styles or just override new one.

 ### Thats all!
 Enjoy the update.
 If you met some issues during the migration process or found inaccuracies in this article, please open issue on GitHub.